cimitrasoftware/cimitra_win_user_admin/README.md

 **[INSTALL]**

-In a Powershell 7 or PowerShell 5 Terminal Session (PowerShell 7 is a lot better choice)
+In a Powershell 7 or PowerShell 5 Terminal Session (PowerShell 7 is the best)

 Install the Cimitra's Windows Users Administration Script with the command below.
 Copy and paste command below in your PowerShell terminal on a Windows Server that has the Cimitra Agent for Windows installed.
 This same Windows Server should also be an Active Directory Domain Controller.